 August 2010 Update

-The Board of Port Commissioners will be hearing a revision to this plan at their September 2010 meeting that is responsive to issues raised by the Coastal Commission and opponents.
+The Board of Port Commissioners heard a revision to this plan at its September 2010 meeting that was responsive to issues raised by the Coastal Commission and opponents.

 The following video is a conceptual tour of the Phase 1 plan subject to minor modifications by the Board of Port Commissioners: